admin-ch/CovidCertificate-Apidoc/README.md

 object containing the following fields.
 All fields are mandatory.

-- **dateOfFirstPositiveTestResult**: date when the sample for the test was collected that led to positive test obtained through a procedure established by a public health authority.
+- **dateOfFirstPositiveTestResult**: date when test result was known that led to positive test obtained through a procedure established by a public health authority.
   - Format: ISO 8601 date without time.
   - Example: "2021-10-03"
 - **countryOfTest**: the country in which the covid certificate owner has been tested.